asvd/helios-merge/README.md

-helios-merge — bundles Helios Kernel modules
+helios-merge — bundles Helios modules
 ============================================

 `helios-merge` is a command-line tool which bundles JavaScript modules